kerolloz/03-CS-Second-Term/Simulation.md

 ![ways to study a System](./pics/simulation/1.png)

 Simulation
-: is the imitation of the operation of real- world process or system over time.
+: is the imitation of the operation of real-world process or system over time.

 * A model construct a conceptual framework that describes a system.
 * Simulations involve designing a model of a system and carrying out experiments on it as it progresses through time.